openconfig/reference/rpc/gnmi/gnmi-specification.md

     *   `message` - a status message (as specified in [Section 2.5](#25-error-handling)).
 This field follows the same rules as the status field returned with the `SetResponse` message specified above.
+*   `timestamp` - the time at which the `Set` operation was applied to the target's data tree expressed in nanoseconds since the Unix epoch.
 *   `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-extensions-to-gnmi).